vuoro/pelimanni/README.md

 `midiToJustFrequency` uses a "12 note 5-limit just intonation" system instead.
 Some note intervals are more in tune, and some are less.
 Especially helps make bowed strings sound better.
 It takes an additional `root` parameter, which is a note number used as a basis of the frequency ratios.
 I think the closer your notes are to the root, the better they will sound.
 I'm not sure though, because this stuff is a bit out of my league.

-In both functions note 0 is C4.
-I think this deviates from the midi number standard, but it's nicer this way.

 ```js
 import { midiToFrequency, midiToJustFrequency } from "@vuoro/pelimanni/notes.js";